valforce/valforce/README.md

 - 👀 I’m interested in open source work
 - 🌱 I’m currently learning to make huge projects
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me, now way
+- 📫 How to reach me, no way

 <!---
 valforce/valforce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.